inko-lang/website/source/manual/virtual-machine/instructions.html.md

 This instruction only requires a single argument: the register to store the command-line arguments in, as an array of strings.

+### EnvVariables

+Stores a list of all the environment variable names, as an array of strings.

+This instruction takes a single argument: the register to store the names in.

 ### BlockGetReceiver

 Gets the receiver of a block.